 [box size=”large” style=”rounded” border=”full”]

-This is a guest post provided by fellow travel bloggers of Travelshutter, Paul and Kasia, an Anglo/ Polish couple continuously travelling around the world on a budget.
+This is a guest post provided by fellow travel bloggers of Travelshutter, Paul and Kasia, an Anglo/ Polish couple continuously traveling around the world on a budget.

-Accommodation usually accounts for around half of any daily budget and is the biggest expense besides transport while travelling New Zealand.
+Accommodation usually accounts for around half of any daily budget and is the biggest expense besides transport while traveling New Zealand.

 For a standard dorm bed in the North Island, expect to pay around $25 per night.
 This price increases dramatically the further south you go

 and can be as much as $35 per night in Queenstown.
 This is why working for accommodation is the only way to travel New Zealand.
 Think of all